aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 Immediately upon the test commencing the device records the current date and time as a Unix time value, the number of seconds since 00:00 on the first of January 1970.
 Similarly, when the test concludes (successfully or otherwise) the device records the current date and time again.
 The total response time is the difference between these two time values.

-[ ] Store on device

-[ ] User initiated upload

-[ ] web app record, queue

-[ ] Analyse
+After all tests in the queue are complete the device stores all tests, their details and response data to a local database.
+The mobile app can query this database to display results to the user.

+The user may choose to upload the results to the LandgateAPITest web app at a later time, ideally when the device is connected to Wifi.
+It is not desirous to immediately upload the result as it could double the data usage on the user's mobile data plan.
+Should an upload fail, the user may retry as many times as they wish.

+LandgateAPITest's web application conducts the analysis on all results for each campaign of testing.
+When each test is successfully stored in the web app's database it adds a task to the app's task queue.
+When the app has spare processing capacity the queued task fires a request to the app to analyse the result.

+In the analysis the web app attempts to create a new Vector object to contain the results of the analysis.
+It requires the LocationTest, NetworkTest and PingTest results from directly before and the same from directly after each EndpointTest.
+Given the sequence of location, network, ping and endpoint tests each Vector shares its following three results with the next EndpointTest.

+A gateway decision requires all six tests be present.
+Should one be missing the analysis is aborted and the result disregarded.

+Otherwise the web app proceeds to check the EndpointTest's response data against a set of reference data.
+These are exemplar responses to each request which we assume to be the "true" data.

-If the response received by the iOS app is identical to the reference response stored in the web app, then we consider the entire test successful.
+If the response received by the iOS app is identical to the reference response, then we consider the entire test successful.
 The iOS application may assume a test is successful given it receives a 200 response code from the Landgate server.
 Often though OGC servers will respond with a 200 code but send exception text in place of the response data.
 Tests that fail at this stage are referred to as "Reference Check Failures" and have an appropriate flag set on the record on the web application database.

-During execution of the Analyse function, the web app records the percentage of reference check tests successful for each test type.
+During execution of the /Analyse function, the web app records the percentage of reference check tests successful for each test type.
 Should a test type return less than 5% successful reference checks we assume that there is a process error or an incorrect reference object and disregard the test type entirely.
 Such tests are flagged False for their "ReferenceCheckValid" property to allow them to be filtered out.

+The resultant Vector objects are the basis for all analysis and graphical representation.
+The web application produces pie charts of the various test categories and graphs of response time or distance travelled by category.
+Each graph is available from the /graph endpoint and responds with the latest information in the database.

 ### Data Model and Structures

+The application code draws a distinction between a Test object and a Result object.
+The Tests are templates and the action of performing a test.
+Where Results are concrete records of enacted tests, stored in a database and the subject of analysis.

+So a LocationTest would be the template and the act of determining the device's location.
+A LocationResult is the latitude and longitude output stored on the device and uploaded to the web application.

 #### TestCampaign